Graetzel cells against silicon: ways of development

 By contrast, solar cells based on perovskite are simple in production and are made of inexpensive materials.
 Now their industrial production is just beginning, but it becomes clear that they have the potential for a multiple reduction in production costs, provided that the output is expanded.

-The scientist noted that even despite the fact that silicon went to efficiency 20 percent for sixty years, and perovskite technologies for less than ten years, and despite the profitability of perovskite technologies, silicon-based batteries are currently the only working industrial mass technology.
+The scientist noted that even despite the fact that silicon went to efficiency 20 percent for sixty years, and Graetzel cells for less than ten years, and despite the profitability of perovskite technologies, silicon-based batteries are currently the only working industrial mass technology.
 It is the most effective of the existing commercial, cost-balanced technologies for obtaining solar energy.

 Thus, it can be concluded that silicon technology in itself has great potential, but the question of cost is extremely acute.
 Silicon technology is very costly, even at the stage of construction of new production facilities, and initially the cost of equipment for solar power plants is too high.
 Accordingly, here arises a question of the further possibility and expediency of subsidizing the development of costly silicon photovoltaics.